DevynJohnson/Get2KnowMe/COMMUNICATION_PASSPORT_README.md

 - **Trusted Contact**: Name, phone (required), email (optional)
 - **Profile Passcode**: Unique identifier for public access
 - **Additional Information**: Free text for other important details
+- **QR Code Generation**: Create QR codes for easy passport sharing

 ### 2. Public Passport Access (`/passport-lookup`)
 **Anyone can access a Communication Passport by:**
 - Entering the unique passcode
+- Scanning a QR code with their smartphone
 - Viewing the formatted passport information
 - Contacting the trusted person if needed